_images/pyntbci.png

 Getting started

-Various tutorials and example analysis pipelines are provided in the tutorials/ (under Getting Started) and examples/ (under Examples) folder, which operate on limited preprocessed data as provided with PyntBCI.
+Various tutorials and example analysis pipelines are provided in the tutorials/ (under Getting Started) and examples/ (under Examples) folder, which operate on limited preprocessed data as provided with PyNTBCI.
 Furthermore, please find various pipelines for several of the datasets referenced below in the pipelines/ folder.

 References